illinois-cs241/coursebook/CONTRIBUTING.md

 What kind of contributions are we looking for
 * Anything in the issues is fair game!
-* Anything you think is an issue is fair game
+* Anything you think is an issue is fair game, please make an issue and have a bit of a disucssion before implementing though!
 * We are looking for pictures and other visual explanatory tools that help describe our topics
 * We are looking for additional topics as well.
 These won't be part of the core that students are required to read, but will help if we choose to either bring them in or if students are having trouble understanding without the intuition.
 * Additional explanations.
-Sometimes even though our explanations are
+Sometimes even though our explanations aren't enough.

 ## Philosophy

 We provide an open, accessible, first class systems programming textbook that will be free to use forever.
 Plain and simple.
-We want this information to be
+We want this information to be available to everyone without cost.

 * Easily understandable
 * In depth when need be